Get easy and detailed mithi shitabi roti recipe. This authentic and traditional recipe gives soft and healthy roti that taste great with jaggery.

 Add wheat flour, oil, milk powder, semolina, and salt in a thali or a large mixing bowl and mix very well.
 Only if you need to add more water add one tbs at a time to make a soft dough.
 I needed 2-3 tbs to form the dough.
 See notes 1

 Add 2 tablespoon oil and knead for 2 minutes.
 And let the dough rest for 10 minutes.
 I kneaded the dough again for 1 minute after resting.
 If in case your dough feels hard in second kneading add 1 tablespoon water.
 If in case it feels too soft and sticky add flour.
 The dough has to be pliable only then you can make perfectly round circles of roti.

 - Oil the rolling pin and board or your flat surface.

-- Divide the dough in two large balls.
+- Divide the dough into two large balls.

-- Roll it into thick round circle, smear 1 teaspoon oil and dust it with flour.
+- Roll it into a thick round circle, smear 1 teaspoon of oil, and dust it with flour.